civio/medicamentalia/_articles/contraceptives/religion.en.md

 Sarah Reich, an ex-ultra-Orthodox volunteer at Hillel, says that, although she received the "extraordinary" permission of her rabbi to use contraceptives, nobody taught her "how to avoid having children".
 Two months after getting married she was pregnant. **To avoid a second pregnancy, she got out of bed after having sex and "jumped up and down, jumped a lot, I jumped hundreds of times."**

-### Men interpret the laws of God
+### Who's word of God?

 But not all religious leaders apply the rules the same way nor do all believers follow them the same way.
 In Mexico, the women's group [Catholics for the right to decide](http://catolicasmexico.org/ns/) has been promoting another perspective for years.
-Its animated series, *Catholicadas*, now in its ninth season, confronts issues such as abortion, sexual education and contraceptives, among many others.
+Its animated series, *Catolicadas*, now in its ninth season, confronts issues such as abortion, sexual education and contraceptives, among many others.

 {% include caption.html img="contraceptives/catolicadas.jpg" caption="Address issues such as the role of women in the Catholic Church, the prohibition of condoms or sex education." fullWidth=true %}